etalab/plan-ogp-2015-2017/en/open-public-administration/openness-and-innovation/commitment-22.md

 - **Drive the development of territorial public innovation**
     - Constitute a national network of "public accelerators": creation of territorial innovation platforms, "structures for sharing expertise and resources between administrations, elected representatives, State services, civil society and private organizations in a region, to accelerate innovative projects in the general interest".
 Prototypes are being implemented in several territories at the initiative of local authorities and private players
       _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/186)]_
-    - Make the digital a driver for transformation in the territories through "territorial hackathons" modeled on Etalab’s practices and intended for local authorities
+    - Make the digital a driver for transformation in the territories through "territorial hackathons" modeled on Etalab's practices and intended for local authorities
       _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/187)]_
     - Develop a reference social network and national web platform for the projects and actors of regional and local innovation
       _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/188)]_